-Thus a diode tube - one with a cathode and an anode - is mostly used to rectify alternating current into direct current by passing it without a cathode and an anode - is mostly used to rectify alternating current into direct current by passing it without restriction, but in one direction only.
-This also explains why closing time is stricly enforced at Irish pubs: During normal operation, the traffic flow is similarly unimpeded and uni-directional toward the bar and this process rectifies the work-day negativity.
+Thus a diode tube - one with a cathode and an anode - is mostly used to rectify alternating current into direct current by passing it without restriction, but in one direction only.
+This also explains why closing time is strictly enforced at Irish pubs: During normal operation, the traffic flow is similarly unimpeded and uni-directional toward the bar and this process rectifies the work-day negativity.
 It goes without saying that no one leaves as long as the atmosphere around the bar remains positively charged.